cossio/cossio.github.io/_posts/2018-05-10-lagrange-minimax.md

 ---
 layout: post
-title: Constrained minimax
+title: Lagrangian formalism for minimax problems
 comments: true
 ---
-# Constrained minimax
+# Lagrangian formalism for minimax problems

 ## The saddle problem with constrains